namathew7/ds6/README.md

 Before progressing to modelling, a correlation heatmap is generated to explore the relationships among the key attributes, including both numerical variables and encoded categorical fields.
 This visualization helps identify whether any strong linear associations exist that could influence model performance, introduce redundancy, or highlight meaningful patterns in the delay data.

 Overall, the heatmap shows very weak correlations among most variables, indicating that no single attribute strongly predicts delay duration or gap time on its own.
 The only prominent relationship is the expected high correlation between Min Delay and Min Gap, as both metrics reflect components of the overall disruption duration.
-A moderate correlation is also visible between Line and Time of Day, suggesting that certain lines operate more frequently or more heavily during specific hours, but this pattern is not strong enough to dominate model behaviour.
+A moderate correlation is also visible between `Line` and `Time of Day`, suggesting that certain lines operate more frequently or more heavily during specific hours, but this pattern is not strong enough to dominate model behaviour.
 Seasonal, daily, and date-related fields show very low correlations with operational attributes such as delays, incidents, or vehicle number, reinforcing the idea that delays are influenced by complex, non-linear, and multi-factor interactions rather than simple linear relationships.

 ![Correlation_heat_map1](Images/Correlation_heat_map1.png)